 18. Third, the Funds and their Adviser will take remedial actions as necessary if the Funds do not function as anticipated.
-For the first three years after launch, a Fund will establish certain thresholds for its level of Tracking Error, 26 premiums/discounts, and spreads, so that, upon the Fund's crossing a threshold, the Adviser will promptly call a meeting of the Fund's board of directors, and will present the board with recommendations for appropriate remedial measures.27 The board would then consider the continuing viability of the Fund, whether shareholders are being harmed, and what, if any, action would be appropriate.28 In addition, Applicants have agreed to provide to Commission staff on a periodic basis certain metrics and other such information as the staff may request in order to facilitate the staff's ongoing monitoring of the Funds.29
+For the first three years after launch, a Fund will establish certain thresholds for its level of Tracking Error,25 premiums/discounts, and spreads, so that, upon the Fund's crossing a threshold, the Adviser will promptly call a meeting of the Fund's board of directors, or a designated committee thereof,26 and will present the board or committee with recommendations for appropriate remedial measures.27 The board or committee would then consider the continuing viability of the Fund, whether shareholders are being harmed, and what, if any, action would be appropriate.28 In addition, Applicants have agreed to provide to Commission staff on a periodic basis certain metrics and other such information as the staff may request in order to facilitate the staff's ongoing monitoring of the Funds.29 an exemption from sections 12(d)(1)(A) and (B) of the Act.